Without Prejudice

 Quotes from interviews:

--"They were always separated, and because of this the impression of chaos appeared"
+-"They were always divided, and because of that, an impression of chaos appeared"

 Repression by the authorities